Do eggs cause high cholesterol? Is coconut oil a miracle food? And are statins really as dangerous as they're made out to be?

 Genetic factors also play a role.
 You're more at risk of having high cholesterol if you have a family history of coronary heart disease or stroke, or if you have a family history of a cholesterol-related condition.
-If you have a long-term condition like high blood pressure, diabetes, kidney disease, liver disease, or hypothyroidism, you are also at an increased risk.
+If you have a long-term condition like high blood pressure, diabetes (which can increase the risk of getting sepsis), kidney disease, liver disease, or hypothyroidism, you are also at an increased risk.

 If you think you might have high cholesterol, it's a good idea to book an appointment with your GP.
 They will be able to check your cholesterol levels using a simple blood test.